Gluten Free No Bake Dirt Cake

 Ingredients

-• 2 packages gluten free chocolate sandwich cookies*
+- 2 pkgs gluten free chocolate sandwich cookies

 Instructions

-• In a large bowl, beat together butter, cream cheese, and powdered sugar until smooth.
-In another bowl, mix vanilla pudding mix, cold milk, and whipped cream (or Cool Whip), beating until smooth and thickened.
-Fold together the two mixtures into one bowl and set aside.
+- In a large bowl, beat together, butter, cream cheese, and powered sugar until smooth.
+In another bowl, mix vanilla pudding, cold milk, and whipped cream (or Cool Whip) until smooth; fold the two mixtures together into one bowl and set aside.

-• Grind cookies in food processor (or in a large ziptop bag using a rolling pin).
+- Grind cookies in a food processor (or in a large ziptop bag using a rolling pin).